junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Stop Playing on Citizen’s Cash Act”.
+This Act may be cited as the “Stop Playing on Citizens’ Cash Act”.

 ## § 2.
 Moratorium on IRS conferences